zitadel/zitadel/docs/docs/legal/terms-of-service.md

 ### Transfer

-You may only transfer the Framework Agreement or Services used in the context of the Framework Agreement to third parties with our prior written consent.
+You may only transfer the  Agreement or Services used in the context of the Agreement to third parties with our prior written consent.

 ## Our Services